 Gwin’s work is part of the Library’s commitment to Indigenization.
 Since joining the Library, Gwin has kickstarted a range of projects to create opportunities for Indigenous programming and partnership, such as:

-- Relationship building with urban Indigenous communities and Tsuut’ina Nation, and launching outreach into the community through the Book Truck and the Welcome to Kindergarten programs.
+- Relationship building with urban Indigenous communities and Tsuut’ina Nation, and launching outreach into the community through the Book Truck and The Library Goes to Kindergarten programs.

 - Exploring and introducing models for Indigenous cultural awareness training for Calgary Public Library staff.